DMacGillivray/soccer-predictions/README.md

 ### 1.2 Service Description

-The scope will be for 3 of the top European Leagues
+The scope will be for the top 5 European Leagues

 + English Premier League - 20 teams playing 380 games per season
 + German Bundesliga - 18 teams playing 306 games per season
 + Italian Serie A - 20 teams playing 380 games per season
++ French Ligue 1 - 20 teams playing 380 games per season
++ Spanish Primera Division (La Liga) - 20 teams playing 380 games per season

 Each league season is structured the same way.
 Every team plays every other team at home and away, and each game has one of four outcomes: